douglasjordan2/dougless/README.md

 # Dougless Runtime

-A custom JavaScript runtime built in Go, designed to provide high-performance JavaScript execution with Node.js-compatible APIs for file I/O, networking, async operations, and WebSocket support.
+A custom JavaScript runtime built in Go, designed to serve as the foundation for a custom full-stack framework powered by WebSockets.
+Built with the Goja engine and featuring ES6+ transpilation capabilities.

 ## Overview

-Dougless Runtime aims to combine the simplicity and performance of Go with the flexibility of JavaScript, creating a runtime that's both fast and developer-friendly.
-Built on top of the Goja JavaScript engine, it provides a clean, maintainable codebase with excellent JavaScript interoperability.
+Dougless Runtime is a custom runtime designed with the end goal of serving a custom full-stack framework powered by WebSockets.
+It's not inherently compatible with everything Node.js supports as it represents a new paradigm.
+This includes a custom system for building plugins to extend the framework.
+Built on top of the Goja JavaScript engine, Dougless Runtime provides a clean, maintainable codebase with excellent JavaScript interoperability.

+In addition to the Goja engine, we are introducing a build-time tool that will compile ES6+ into ES5, enhancing compatibility and performance.

+For more information on how esbuild integrates with Go, visit [esbuild Go API](https://pkg.go.dev/github.com/evanw/esbuild/pkg/api).

 ## Features (Planned)